 If you have received a Notice to Appear (NTA) from the Department of Homeland Security (DHS) alleging that you are removable (deportable) from the U.S., do not assume that the situation is hopeless.
 Being ordered to appear in immigration court is definitely scary, but it also gives you a chance to present a defense in front of an immigration judge.
 You might even be able to ask for forms of relief that aren't available outside the courtroom.

-Here we will discuss:
+Here, we will discuss:

 For example, is your date and method of entry into the U.S. listed correctly?
 Is DHS alleging that you committed a crime?
 If so, is the crime classified correctly?
-These are all important questions when preparing to attack any allegations against you.
+These are all important questions when preparing to fight back against allegations against you.

-See our section on “Asylum” for more information on these forms of relief.
+See our section on Asylum for more information on these forms of relief.

-Leaving the U.S. in this manner typically has fewer consequences than an actual order of removal.
-Most importantly, your record will not have a removal order on it, which leads to an automatic bar on reentry to the U.S. for a number of years, with the exact number dependent on the reason you were removed.
-However, you should not request voluntary departure without first ascertaining whether or not any other relief is available.
+Leaving the U.S. in this manner typically has fewer legal consequences than an actual order of removal.
+Most importantly, your record will not have a removal order on it, which leads to an automatic bar on reentry to the U.S. for a number of years, with the exact number dependent upon the reason you were removed in the first place.
+However, you should not request voluntary departure without first ascertaining whether or not any other form of relief is available.

-Note: There are very serious consequences if you are granted voluntary departure and then fail to comply with the terms or leave on time.
+Note: There are serious consequences if you are granted voluntary departure and then fail to comply with the terms or leave on time.

 It is not possible to guide you through successfully fighting deportation through this or any other article.
 Immigration laws are a tangled web and the penalties for failing to fully understand and utilize them to your benefit are high.
-Unfortunately, immigrants facing deportation are not afforded lawyers by the government - they'll need to hire and pay for one themselves.
+Unfortunately, immigrants facing deportation are not afforded lawyers by the government.
+They'll need to hire and pay for one themselves.